MehmetAzizYirik/MAYGEN/README.md

 It is also possible to generate SMILES instead of an SDF file, but it will slow down the generation time.
 For this, use the '--smiles' option.

  -f,--formula <arg>    formula (required)

  -v,--verbose          print message

  -t,--tsvoutput        Output formula, number of structures and execution
                        time in CSV format.In multithread, the 4th column in the output is the number of threads.

- -d,--filedir <arg>   Store output in given file
+ -o,--outputFile <arg> Store output file

  -m,--multithread      Use multi thread

- -smi,--smiles        Store output in SMILES format in given file
+ -smi,--SMILES         Output in SMILES format

+ -sdf,--SDF            Output in SDF format

 Please report issues at https://github.com/MehmetAzizYirik/MAYGEN
 ```